pgulegin/C--Minus-Project/README.md

-# C- Minus Project
+# Description

 This was a project for my Compilers class at CSULA.
-It mirrors the C- Minus Project and incorporates the grammar rules established from the project.
+It mirrors the C- Minus Project and incorporates the grammar rules established from that project.
+Essentially, when given a grammar it will output the state rules and all of that relevent information used to get to those rules.

 ## Table of Contents
 - [Key Features](#key-features)